bethscholze/bookshelfBanshee/readme.md

 To implement later
 - google charts js library? -eventually for data visualization
 - elasticsearch?? -not used yet
+- bcrypt(the easiest way to do this is using swing) or another password hash(so I don't have to add swing)

 Link to video of running program